 Greens are an excellent tool for weight loss since they can be consumed in virtually unlimited quantities.
 Leafy greens are also the most nutrient-dense of all foods.

-Green vegetables are rich in folate (the natural form of folic acid), calcium, and contain small amounts of omega-3 fatty acids.
+Green vegetables are rich in folate (the natural form of folic acid), and calcium, and contain small amounts of omega-3 fatty acids.

 Be sure to try these plant-based sides: